jung-kurt/gofpdf/README.md

 is derived, this package does not yet support UTF-8 fonts.
 However, support is provided to translate UTF-8 runes to code page encodings.

-##Acknowledgments
-This package's code and documentation are closely derived from the FPDF library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
-Drawing support is adapted from the FPDF geometric figures script by David Hernández Sanz.
-Transparency support is adapted from the FPDF transparency script by Martin Hall-May.
-Support for gradients and clipping is adapted from FPDF scripts by Andreas Würmser.
-Support for outline bookmarks is adapted from Olivier Plathey by Manuel Cornes.
-Layer support is adapted from Olivier Plathey.
-Support for transformations is adapted from the FPDF transformation script by Moritz Wagner and Andreas Würmser.
-PDF protection is adapted from the work of Klemen Vodopivec for the FPDF product.
-Lawrence Kesteloot provided code to allow an image's extent to be determined prior to placement.
-Support for vertical alignment within a cell was provided by Stefan Schroeder.
-Ivan Daniluk generalized the font and image loading code to use the Reader interface while maintaining backward compatibility.
-Anthony Starks provided code for the Polygon function.
-Robert Lillack provided the Beziergon function and corrected some naming issues with the internal curve function.
-Claudio Felber provided implementations for dashed line drawing and generalized font loading.
-Stani Michiels provided support for multi-segment path drawing with smooth line joins, line join styles and enhanced fill modes.
-Bruno Michel has provided valuable assistance with the code.

 The FPDF website is http://www.fpdf.org/.

-##License
-gofpdf is released under the MIT License.
-It is copyrighted by Kurt Jung and the contributors acknowledged above.

 ##Installation
 To install the package on your system, run